Number of sexual crimes reported to gardaí reach record high

 At no point in the history of the Republic have there ever been more sexual crimes reported to the Garda.
 However, security sources say it is impossible to determine if more sex crimes are being committed or if victims are now proving more willing to come forward due to the impact of #MeToo and other campaigns.

-The CSO figures also show that while the number of homicides in the Republic has plummeted by 40 per cent over there are worrying increases in many other crime types, some of which appears linked to the recovering economy.
+The CSO figures also show that while the number of homicides in the Republic has plummeted by 40 per cent over past 12 months there are worrying increases in many other crime types, some of which appears linked to the recovering economy.

 After a near decade of decline in crimes linked to the drugs trade, a resurgence now appears to be under way; drugs offences are up by 16.6 per cent and weapons offences, which includes gun crime, up by also seven per cent.